shamvi-05/shamvi-05/README.md

 - A MERN Stack real-time chat application with user authentication managed through MongoDB and Socket.io.

 **Job Search Engine**
-- A Python-based tool parsing job data from websites, with a GUI built using Tkinter.
+- A Python-based tool parsing job data from websites such as Linkedin , Indeed and Shine, with a GUI built using Tkinter.

+**Stormy**
+- A React web application which uses OpenWeather Map API ,NewsAPI , and Spotify API.It helps in weather forecast of your current location displaying you News and alerts also recommending songs on the basis of the climate.

+**ChatGPT - Google doc**
+OpenAI GPT-3 API Integration with GoogleDocs - This adds a paraphraser for the selected/highlighted text.